Construction and Validation of a Geometry-based Mathematical Model for the Hard X-ray Imager: Simulations and Experiments for collimator of HXI

 \subsection{Verification tests of X-ray Beam Experiments}

-The experimental device's structure is depicted in Fig. \ref{fig:experiment}.
+The verification test of HXI was performed after determining the experimental parameters by simulation works.
+The experimental device's structure is depicted in Fig.\ref{fig:experiment}.
 An X-ray source with an emitting area which is a disk of diameter $d=2r_s=0.4mm$ was utilized in this experiment, and the electronic beam's energy was turned to 30keV.
 Photons travel the length of the tube, which is $l=26m$.
 A diaphragm with $D=2R$ was placed at the end of this tube to limit the angle distribution of photons.
 The size of the diaphragm could be adjusted as needed.
 A monitor was also assembled nearby to measure the intensity of the X-ray beam.
 The HXI-C and HXI-S were mounted on a rotatable platform with high precision.
-The HXI was rotated to change the incident angles of photons in the experiment.
+The HXI was rotated to change the incident angle $\theta_g$ of photons in the experiment.

 The platform could only be rotated horizontally during the experiment due to the platform's design.
-As a result, $\theta_g$ becomes a function of incidence angle $\theta$ and rotation angle $\alpha$: $\theta_g=\theta\cos\alpha$.
-So, $P(\theta)$ can approximately be written as:
+As a result, $\theta_g$ becomes a function of the platform's rotation angle $\theta_p$ and rotation angle $\alpha$: $\theta_g=\theta_p\cos\alpha$.
+So, the modulation function $P(\theta_p)$ on rotation angle $\theta_p$ can approximately be written as:

 Here, $D=2R$,$d=2r_s$.
 Then it came to the measure of the ``factor of the diagram".
 A 224\um-pitch sub-collimator was used in this experiment.
 We first found out the function's peak area to ensure that photons can nearly incident normally.
 The diaphragm was then changed in size, and the platform was rotated for each diagram to measure the peak and valley of the modulation.
-After a series of analyses, we were able to obtain the curve for the ``factor of the diagram", which is shown in Fig. \ref{fig:diacurve2}.
+After a series of analyses, we were able to obtain the curve for the ``factor of the diagram", which is shown in Fig.\ref{fig:diacurve2}.